pollyweb-org/pollyweb-docs/4 ⚙️ Solution/45 🤲 Helper domains/Printers 🖨️/🖨️🧩 Printer schemas/🧩 ALIAS.md

 > Referenced in [`Assess@Broker`](<../../../20 🧑‍🦰 UI/Brokers 🤵/🤵🅰️ Broker methods/2 🤵🅰️ Locators/🧑‍🦰🐌🤵 Assess.md>).

 * Used in [Locators 🔆](<../../../25 🔆 Locators/Locators 🔆/🔆 Locator.md>)
-    * that need to be translated
+    * that need to be resolved
     * by a [Printer 🖨️ helper domain](<../🖨️🤲 Printer helper.md>).

 <br/>